Pound falls after UK bank chief rules out extending help | Business

 In an effort to ease concerns, Treasury chief Kwasi Kwarteng said on Monday that he would release the government's detailed fiscal plans on October 31, three weeks earlier than scheduled.

-In more bad financial news, the Office for National Statistics said on Wednesday that Britain's economy contracted by 0.3 per cent in the quarter in August, with manufacturing and consumer services both recording falls.
+In more bad financial news, the Office for National Statistics said on Wednesday that Britain's economy contracted by 0.3 per cent in August, down from 0.1 per cent growth in July, with manufacturing and consumer services both recording falls.

 "The economy shrank in August with both production and services falling back, and with a small downward revision to July's growth the economy contracted in the last three months as a whole," said the office's chief economist, Grant Fitzner.